 If the Internal Malware Scanner is enabled, a separate change detection phase similar to that run by FIM is run, followed by downloading every file listed in the changeset.
 The file copies are downloaded in RAM and scanned for viruses and other malware.
 If a file is smaller than 2MB, it is downloaded in full.
 Otherwise, only the first and last MB of the file are downloaded.
 If a file is found to contain malware, we store its location and other attributes in order to populate the resulting alert, as well as a copy of the file in encrypted S3 storage for forensic investigation.

 The other internal scanners are basehunter (base 64 detector), file card data scanner, database scanner and Magento scanner.
 They run locally on the server hosting the website.
-If a credit card number is found, only the first four digits and the location (filename or logical location within the database) are sent back to the portal in order to assist the investigation that follows.
+If a credit card number is found, only the first six digits and the location (filename or logical location within the database) are sent back to the portal in order to assist the investigation that follows.
 Similarly, if malware is found, only the location is sent back to the portal.
 It is however possible for an authorised user (a forensic investigator or an incident response analyst) to view the file or download a copy on demand.
 If the finding is a false positive, the user will destroy the copy.
 Otherwise, it might be retained as evidence.

 All scanners mentioned above will completely ignore files and directories that match an exclusion rule.